aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 #### Button with `onClick=`

+You can create a server action that accepts any arguments and returns data in any form, and then you can manually call that server action as a normal javascript function inside an event handler to data fetch it in a `useEffect`.

-You can also use a server action in an `onClick=` prop like so:
+For example, you can use a server action in an `onClick=` prop like so:
 `
 ```ts title="actions.ts"
 export async function deleteNoteAction(id: number) {